markwest1972/smart-security-camera/README.md

 # smart-security-camera

-This project elevates a [Pi Zero simple webcamera with Motion Detection](https://utbrudd.bouvet.no/2017/01/05/building-a-motion-activated-security-camera-with-the-raspberry-pi-zero/) into a smart security camera by adding cloud based image analysis.
+This project elevates a [Pi Zero simple webcamera with Motion Detection](https://utbrudd.bouvet.no/2017/01/05/building-a-motion-activated-security-camera-with-the-raspberry-pi-zero/) into a smart security camera by adding cloud based image analysis via [AWS Rekognition](https://aws.amazon.com/rekognition/).

-A new blog post that explains the contents of this repository is coming soon.
+** A new blog post that explains the contents of this repository is coming soon.**

 ## Contents